-The Heaviside step-functions in the integral ensure that the kinematic constraints imposed by $q = k - p$ are respected.
-Note that the dispersion relations of a in-vacuum massive fermion cannot be obtained analytically and must be solved numerically.
+The Heaviside step functions in the integral ensure that the kinematic constraints imposed by $q = k - p$ are respected.
+Note that the dispersion relations of an in-vacuum massive fermion cannot be obtained analytically and must be solved numerically.